c04ch1337/agentic_ai_framework_notes/AGI_memory.md

 This is a crucial moment for PHOENIX ORCH.
 You're moving beyond simple context and into Context Engineering, which is vital for long-term AGI stability and performance.
-The following Cursor IDE Agent Prompt is designed to initiate the required architectural changes across the Context Manager, LLM Service, and Mind KB to implement the "Context as a Compiled View" and "Memory Decay" principles.
+The following IDE Agent Prompt is designed to initiate the required architectural changes across the Context Manager, LLM Service, and Mind KB to implement the "Context as a Compiled View" and "Memory Decay" principles.
 💻 Cursor IDE Agent Prompt for Context Engineering (RSI) This prompt instructs the agent to refactor the context pipeline into a Compiled View system.
 GOAL: Implement Context as a Compiled View with Memory Decay